There is something wonderful about running unabandoned through the trees with no particular purpose beyond the joy of movement and the moment.

-Forests are sacred places.
-A space for you to explore who you are without reprimand or expectation.
+In my experience, forests are sacred places.
+A space to explore who you are without reprimand or expectation.
 For the surrounding trees do not sit in judgment.
 They allow you to be you.

 Here’s to becoming a hero,